SioKCronin/website/content/about.md

 +++

-Siobhán is a software engineer with a passion for machine learning, geometry, data engineering, and swarm intelligence.
+Siobhán is a software engineer with a passion for machine learning, data engineering, and swarm intelligence.

 She began her career researching how humans learn at Harvard's Lab for